Auntie, this stuff is moving so fast we can't keep up with it.

 The details are irrelevant.

-It's like do you remember Grandmothers for Peace?
+It's like, do you remember Grandmothers for Peace?

-Oh, I'll never forget these people.
+Well, I'll never forget these people.

 And Grandmothers for Peace at one point had a great plan.

-And and the frisbee is gonna have the word peace and love and also the peace signs so far, and they're gonna give these frisbees to kids all over the world.
+And the Frisbee is going to have the word peace and love and also the peace signs.

-They had DVDs to show how to use the frisbee.
+They had DVDs to show how to use the Frisbee.

 That really worked, didn't it?

-Really, it really impacted Al Qaeda, didn't it?
+Really, and really impacted Al-Qaeda, didn't it?

 I mean, it really worked, didn't it?

-Turning the lights off at 8 30 for an hour.
+Turning the lights off at 8.30 for an hour.

-Oh, it's really going to work, isn't it?
+It's really going to work, isn't it?

-For those of you that mindlessly play along, all it does is send the signal that you are willing to be controlled.
+For those of you that mindlessly play along, all it does is send the signal that you are willing to be controlled, that you are willing to be manipulated and take actions not in your best interests.

-All for the express purpose of making actors and singers feel relevant.
+All for the express purpose of making actors and singers feel relevant beyond the roles that they play.

 Who's next on the phones?

-Listen, Oren, I think.
+Oren, I think.

-Yep, Orin and Bloomington, Illinois.
+Yep, Oren in Bloomington, Illinois.

 Great to have you here.